lestec-al/a-notes/README.md

 ## Features
 - Manage notes
-- Manage tasks (test stage, may have a bugs)
+- Manage tasks (test stage, may have bugs)
 - Cloud sync of notes
 - One note widget (for Android)
 - Light and Dark theme